cisagov/LME/docs/markdown/reference/troubleshooting.md

    - Access the Elastic platform and log in with your credentials.

 2. **Navigate to Management Section**
-   - In the main menu, click on "Management."
+   - In the main menu, scroll down to "Management."

 3. **Access Stack Management**
    - Within the Management section, select "Stack Management."